nush16/T3A2-A/readme.md

 - Doctors will have secure access to a patient's medical records.
 This feature allows doctors to review relevant medical history, diagnoses, and treatment plans, providing them with valuable insights into the patient's healthcare journey.
 Access to comprehensive and up-to-date medical records enhances the accuracy of diagnoses and treatment decisions, ultimately improving patient care and outcomes.

-### *Administrative Staff*
+### *Clinical Administrative Staff*

-- Administrators can doctor profiles, including creation, deletion, or modifications.
+- Clinical Administrators can doctor profiles, including creation, deletion, or modifications.
 They can create new profiles, update existing ones, and handle any necessary modifications.
 This feature ensures that the system's user data remains accurate, up-to-date, and aligned with the clinic's requirements.

-- Administrators may manage all appointments, assist with scheduling, and handle cancellations or rescheduling: The programme allows administrators to manage all appointments within the system.
+- Clinical Administrators may manage all appointments, assist with scheduling, and handle cancellations or rescheduling: The programme allows administrators to manage all appointments within the system.
 They can see the whole appointment schedule, help with new appointment scheduling, and handle any cancellations or rescheduling requests from patients or doctors.
 This feature simplifies the appointment management process, allowing administrators to optimise resource allocation and maintain a smooth flow of patients through the clinic.

-- Administrators will receive notifications about new appointment bookings, cancellations, rescheduling requests, and other important events.
+- Clinical Administrators will receive notifications about new appointment bookings, cancellations, rescheduling requests, and other important events.
 By getting these notifications, administrators may keep informed and take appropriate action, guaranteeing efficient clinic operations and providing great service to both doctors and patients.

 ## Target Audience